RozhakXD/Fb-Crack/README.md

 - Change the password on your Instagram account.
 - Use a fresh cracked account from Instagram.
 - Post a few photos every day so you don't think it's a fake account.
-- Before logging in to Termux the account was logged in to the Threads application and was online.
+- The account must be in an online state in the browser where he logged in.

 ##